dbca-wa/docker-scripts-dev/vscode/README.md

 ### 3.2 Server launch

-In Run and Debug chose Python: Django (or whatever has been chosen as name):
+In Run and Debug chose `Python: Django` (or which name has been chosen as name):

 <img src="./media/image18.png" style="width:2.56958in;height:0.84727in"